bliksim1/joystick/README.md

 ## initial version

-I specifically wanted something that works for the UH-1H Huey helicopter in Digital Combat Simulator (DCS).
-So my first version is the [B8 grip](https://www.thingiverse.com/thing:2235488/files) and a stick extension with a 90 degree bend.
+I specifically wanted something that works for the UH-1H Huey helicopter in Digital Combat Simulator (DCS), so my first version uses the [B8 grip](https://www.thingiverse.com/thing:2235488/files) and a stick extension with a 90 degree bend.
-The grip and stick extension is designed to be swopped out for different aircraft.
-The B8 grip is correct for the Huey and F4 Phantom, but it's possible to add other combinations like the Mustang or the Hornet.
+The grip and stick extension are designed to be swopped out for different aircraft.
+The B8 grip is correct for the Huey and coming F4 Phantom, but it's possible to add other combinations like the Mustang or the Hornet.

 ## future plans

 The amount of effort I can put into the project depends on contributions from people like you.
-If you have some spare cash and would like to support future development please make a contribution at ko.fi Depending on community support I would like to:
+If you have some spare cash and would like to support future development please make a contribution at ko.fi Depending on how much community support there is I would like to:

 * make the build easier by converting parts to 3D printable versions
 * start a shop where you can buy all the parts in a kit